La Vénus d'Ille: Plot summary

 The narrator, an archeologist, is visiting the town of Ille in the Languedoc-Roussillon region of France.
 A friend of his recommends him to M. de Peyrehorade, who is familiar with the Roman ruins in the area.
 When he arrives, he discovers that M. de Peyrehorade's son, Alphonse, is to be married to a certain Mademoiselle de Puygarrig, and the narrator is invited to the wedding.

 Meanwhile, M. de Peyrehorade shows the narrator his new discovery: a bronze statue of Venus Pudica.
 The narrator judges the statue to be very old and deciphers the inscription.
 Both men marvel at her fierce gaze; she is as frightening as she is beautiful.

 Before the wedding, the groom decides to play a game of Paume, and he slips the wedding ring intended for his fiancée onto a finger of the statue.
-He wins the game, but his opponents swear revenge.
+He wins the game, but his opponent swears revenge.
 He accidentally leaves the ring with the statue; and when he goes back later to retrieve it, he discovers that the statue has closed her fingers around it.
 The narrator does not believe Alphonse's story, since Alphonse has been drinking heavily at the reception, and he goes to bed.

 During the night, the narrator hears heavy footsteps climbing the stairs; but he assumes that it is a drunken Alphonse going to bed.
 In the morning, after the cock's crow, he hears the same steps retreating down the stairs.
 Suddenly, there is screaming and commotion.
 The narrator runs down the hall to find a crowd of people surrounding the dead Alphonse, who looks as though he died in a fiery embrace.

 At first, he suspects that it was the rival faction from the game of Paume; but later he hears the story of Alphonse's wife, who others claim has gone crazy.
 She says that the statue entered the room, embraced her husband, and spent the entire night with him in her arms.
 In the morning, the statue left him there and returned to her pedestal.

 The narrator leaves town to return to Paris.
 He later hears that M. de Peyrehorade has died, and his wife had the statue melted down and turned into a bell for the local church.
 The narrator remarks that since the bell has been installed, the crops have been destroyed twice by frost.